Raigyo/unity-3d-archviz/Readme.md

 #### 3.2.4.
 Script: [MenuManager.cs](scripts/MenuManager.cs)

-Used only in menu to selct the game mode.
+Used only in menu to select the game mode.

 #### 3.2.5.
 Script: [LevelManager.cs](scripts/LevelManager.cs)

-Manage what's displayed on the screen according the mode played.
+Manages what's displayed on the screen according the mode played.

 #### 3.2.6.
 Script: [SpotCamMouseMovements.cs](scripts/SpotCamMouseMovements.cs)

-Manage the control of the mouse in Spot Play Mode.
+Manages the control of the mouse in Spot Play Mode.
 Many settings can be edited in the editor.

 #### 3.2.7.
 Script: [SpotCamChangeRoom.cs](scripts/SpotCamChangeRoom.cs)

-Detect in which room we want to go in Spot Play Mode.
+Detects in which room we want to go in Spot Play Mode.

 #### 3.2.8.
 Script: [Mirror.cs](scripts/Mirror.cs)

-Manage the realistic reflexion in mirrors.
+Manages the realistic reflexion in mirrors.

 #### 3.2.9.
 Script: [Rotator.cs](scripts/Rotator.cs)

-Manage the rotation of the food in the micro-wave.
+Manages the rotation of the food in the micro-wave.

 #### 3.2.11.
 Cinematics

 Cinematic mode has been made with the asset [Pegasus - Procedural Worlds](https://assetstore.unity.com/packages/tools/animation/pegasus-65397).
-Useful to make cinematic / cut scenes quite quickly (better than animator or cinemachine).
+Useful to make cinematics / cut scenes quite quickly (better than animator or cinemachine).

 ![05-building5.png](images/05-building5.png)